 What is Water Hardness?

-Simple defination of hardness is the amount of calcium & magnesium ions present in water.
+Simple definition of hardness of water is the amount of calcium & magnesium ions present in water.
 It is divided in two parts carbonate or temporary hardness and non-carbonate or permanent hardness.

-It is a major source of scale in water systems i.e.boiler water & cooling water systems.
+It is a major source of scale in water systems i.e. boiler water & cooling water system.
 Softening is a popular method for removal of hardness from water.